 - In a Dutch oven or large pot, heat oil and when hot, add chopped celery and green onions and cook until soft, about 5 minutes.

-- Bring liquid to a boil and then add orzo and cook uncovered until it has softened, about 10-12 minutes.
+- Bring the liquid to a boil and then add orzo and cook uncovered until it has softened, about 10-12 minutes.

 Barbara’s Tips + Notes